agmath/agmath.github.io/OpenIntroCompanionSite.md

 ---
 title: OpenIntro Companion Activities
 description: This is a homepage for a collection of interactive, browser-based activities to accompany an introductory level applied statistics course.
-The activities loosely follow the OpenIntro Statistics textbook from the folks at OpenIntro.org.
+The activities follow the OpenIntro Statistics textbook from the folks at OpenIntro.org.
 Currently, the activities are written to leverage the R computing language.
 Additional versions which leverage Excel/Google Sheets and Python are forthcoming.
 ---

 <style>